carpentries-incubator/docker-introduction/_extras/guide.md

 ## Before Teaching This Lesson

-[Docker][Docker] and its associated tools are under ongoing rapid development.
-Things change regularly with version updates and new tools for interacting with Docker and running containers on different platforms.
+[Docker][Docker] and its associated ecosystem is rapidly developing.
+While many core features will be stable, the overall environment changes regularly with version updates and new tools for interacting with Docker and running containers on different platforms.

 In particular, there can be differences between macOS, Windows and Linux platforms.
 Updates and changes introduced in Docker releases are highlighted in the [Docker release notes][Docker release notes].

-_You are strongly advised to run through the lesson content prior to running the lesson to ensure that everything works as expected._
+_You are strongly advised to run through the lesson content prior to teaching the lesson to ensure that everything works as expected._

 If you experience any issues, please [open an issue][open a lesson issue] in the lesson